FrantzL-Cyber/Unit-1/README.md

 # Unit-1
-Projects competed during the first half of the Python course taken at Sierra College Fall 2019

 The files are organized in the order in which they were completed.
-It
+[link](https://github.com/FrantzL-Cyber/Unit-1) - For the list of python files.